timlabs/uscode/United States Code/TITLE 14-COAST GUARD/SUBTITLE II-PERSONNEL/CHAPTER 27-PAY, ALLOWANCES, AWARDS, AND OTHER RIGHTS AND BENEFITS/SUBCHAPTER III-PAYMENTS.md

 * Repayment of any such loan shall be made on the basis of each complete year of service performed by the borrower.

-* (2) The Secretary may repay loans described in paragraph (1) in the case of any person for service performed on active duty as an enlisted member of the Coast Guard in a specialty specified by the Secretary.
+* (2) The Secretary may repay loans described in paragraph (1) in the case of any individual for service performed on active duty as an enlisted member of the Coast Guard in a specialty specified by the Secretary.

 * (b) The portion or amount of a loan that may be repaid under subsection (a) is 331/3 percent or $1,500, whichever is greater, for each year of service.